fluorek/CanSat/README.md

-# Fly_Station GPS Connection

 ## Overview

-This guide provides instructions on how to connect the Fly_Station to GPS modules (GY-521 and GY-63), a servo motor, and ESP32-CAM.
-Ensure proper connections to enable communication between the Fly_Station and GPS devices, as well as control the servo motor.
+This guide provides instructions on how to connect the Fly_Station to GPS module, GY-521 (gyroscope and accelerometer), GY-63 (temperature and pressure) and a servo motor.

+# Fly_Station Connection

 ## Hardware Connections